apache/openwhisk-xcode/whiskbot-demo-app/README.md

 To set up the Watson Language Translator Service, it is quite straightforward.
 Simply go yo the [Watson Language Translator Website](https://www.ibm.com/watson/developercloud/language-translator.html) and click start free in Bluemix.
 Name the service with whatever name you want.

 There are two keys that are necessary to use the Watson Language Translator Service, `translation_username` and `translation_password`.
 The same link above used to find the Watson Conversation Service Authentication keys will get you to the Translator keys.
 [Obtaining Credentials for Watson Services](https://www.ibm.com/watson/developercloud/doc/getting_started/gs-credentials.shtml)

+#### Setting up Slack Webhooks

+In order to give WhiskBot the ability to post to Slack, your Slack group needs webhook integration.
+In order to setup URL Hooks for slack use the following [setup link](https://api.slack.com/custom-integrations).
+You can setup webhook urls for different channels.
+To add the channels to the OpenWhisk Action, under `getConstants` in `ConversationAction.swift`, there are `slack_channel_url_channelName` keys.
+Add your own channelName and URL and modify the Conversation Workspace entity @slack_channels, to allow WhiskBot to pick up different channel names.